linuxserver/docker-unifi-controller/README.md

 ### Setting Up Your External Databases

+**Please Note: We will not provide support for migrating existing installs to an external database setup.**

 Formally only Mongo 3.6 and below are supported, however, it has been reported that versions up to 5.x will work.
 If you choose to use a newer version be aware that you will not be operating a supported configuration.

 Create your databases with: